bketelsen/snow/README.md

 Note that SNOW is still in development, and we don't provide any backwards compatibility guarantees at all.

-The crucial difference that makes SNOW unique compared to other immutable distributions is that users build the SNOW image themselves and sign it with their own keys instead of installing vendor signed images.
-This allows configuring the image to your liking by having full control over which distribution is used as the base and which packages are installed into the image.

 The SNOW image is built using [mkosi](https://github.com/systemd/mkosi).
 You will need to install the current main branch of mkosi to build current